elpoeprod/elpAudio/README.md

 **Now elpAudio have its own discord server - you can <a href="https://discord.gg/n64mcGT6Sr">click here</a> to join it!**

-For the moment elpAudio supports only Windows systems.
-You can try run elpAudio through WINE on Linux, but this can work horrible.
+For the moment elpAudio supports only Windows systems. elpAudio on Linux WINE works well if running on WINE desktop

 ## Do you have a bug?
 Or you just want to help the project, ask a question or give an idea?
 Send your message to telegram: **@cactusquid**, or on e-mail: **elpoepstudios@gmail.com**